Vision Statement

 Coverage

-At Moorlands we follow the ‘Cornerstones’ Curriculum which aims to build on scientific skills and knowledge throughout each academic year and key stage.
-An overview of our science coverage at Moorlands is outlined below –
+At Moorlands we follow the ‘Grammarsaurus’ Curriculum which aims to build on scientific skills and knowledge throughout each academic year and key stage.
+Our curriculum is spread over a 2 Year cycle which is shown below along with an overview of our science skills and vocabulary progression:

 Assessment